 In March 2022, the Vasileostrovsky District Court of St. Petersburg published its judgement in case N 1-255/2022, in which the defendant was Artyom Grigorievich Patlis.
 He stood accused of failing to return foreign currency proceeds worth approximately RUB 500 million (abt.
 GBP 5.8 million at the exchange rate at the time).
-The case involved money laundering through fictitious trade transactions between the Russian OOO GST (the buyer) and Albion Commerce Incorporation Limited, a British firm registered at 22 Brondesbury Park, Willesden, London, England, NW6 7DL - the same address as 3NT Solutions LLP (OC363382) from case #13.
+The case involved money laundering through fictitious trade transactions between the Russian OOO GST (the buyer) and Albion Commerce Incorporation Limited, a British firm registered at 22 Brondesbury Park, Willesden, London, England, NW6 7DL.